 – Driving excellent delivery – restructuring processes and team, cutting costs and driving high performance.

 – Competitive messaging – combining lessons from branding and political techniques.

-I have been published or quoted in Management Today, Accountancy Age, Campaign, PR Week, The Guardian and The Independent.
+I have been published or quoted in the Financial Times, the Wall Street Journal, Management Today, Accountancy Age, Campaign, PR Week, The Guardian and The Independent.
 I am a regular columnist in The Drum, focusing on Social data.

 Evan Davis, now presenting Newsnight, said of my early work on messaging:

 “[He has] an ideology and an axe to grind.
 But the grinding is so gentle, it is easily disregarded and the underlying points adopted as one’s own.”